|

 and there.
 I can't answer that question, and in fact, there might not

-be a "when" that my little boy learns to speak.
 Now, he's four years old and essentially making those same sounds.
 His receptive language, or his understanding of what is said to him, is at a higher level than his expressive language skills.
 He doesn't know how to form the words he may want to say.
-He also isn't too darned interested in other forms of communication.

 His fine motor skills are extremely poor.
 He doesn't hold a bottle or